 Ferries run regularly from Seattle to Whidbey Island.
 Check the Mukilteo / Clinton Ferry Schedule here to plan your day and time for your return.
 You can find how much the ferry ride will be using this calculator (it depends on the type of vehicle and number of people traveling).

-Similar in size to Bainbridge, Vashon Island is located to the south between Seattle and Tacoma and offers a blend of outdoor beauty, roadside farm stands, and artistic wonders.
-Start your morning exploring Point Robinson Lighthouse, where you can also see the whimsical Oscar the Bird King Troll sculpture, another creation by artist Thomas Dambo.
-As you’re leaving, keep an eye out for Flora Hill Popsicle Stand along the road.
+About half the size of Bainbridge, Vashon Island sits to the south between Seattle and Tacoma.
+Here you’ll find a blend of outdoor beauty, roadside farm stands, and artistic wonders.
+Start your morning exploring Point Robinson Lighthouse before visiting the whimsical Oscar the Bird King troll sculpture, another creation by artist Thomas Dambo.
+As you’re leaving, keep an eye out for Flora Hill Farm Stand.
 It’s a self-service spot where you can get popsicles and sodas.

-For food, check out Cafe Vino Olio for wine, coffee, and bagels, or May Kitchen for Thai food.
+For food, check out May Kitchen + Bar for warming Thai cuisine.

 How to get to Vashon Island